leon4rd/test/README.md

-## What animal is always at a game of cricket?
-A bat.
+## "Hey, dad, did you get a haircut?"
+"No, I got them all cut."